HelmholtzAI-Consultants-Munich/EMcapsulins_segmentation/README.md

 further details in requirements.txt

-## train your own EMcapsulin segmentation network!
+## train your own EMcapsulin segmentation network
 Please have a look at this [repository](https://github.com/MartGro/EMcapsulin_Toolbox)

 ## Licensing